This Easy Tiramisu with Bourbon is a sweet Southern twist on an Italian classic, and is perfect for both Date Night and parties!

 You’ll also need some Italian ladyfingers.
 (Some very ambitious cooks make their own ladyfinger cookies.
 I am not one of those people.)

 When you buy ladyfingers, there’s two kinds- a hard crunchy kind, and also a softer lady finger that’s more spongy.
 Both kinds of cookies will end up soft after you dip them in the coffee mixture.
 If you can find the hard ones, they should hold up better than the soft, especially if you’re letting your tiramisu sit overnight, but either cookie will work just fine!
-(You SHOULD be able to find ladyfinger cookies in the grocery store– either in the cookie aisle or in an international Italian aisle.
-If you can’t find them, you could swap out spongecake.)

 You’ll also need to grab some eggs, some sugar, a little white wine, some espresso (freshly brewed OR pre-made, either works!), heavy cream, chocolate chips, cocoa powder, and maybe some berries to serve with dessert.

-Making Bourbon Tiramisu
+Making Easy Tiramisu with Bourbon

 Next, bring a small pot of water to a simmer.
 Set a heatproof bowl on top of pot, and use a hand mixer to blend together the egg yolks and sugar.
 Add a little white wine, and mix until the egg mixture is twice its original size.
 (If we were feeling extra fancy, we would call this mixture a zabaglione!)